WassBeast/WassBeast/README.md

 - 🔭 I’m currently looking for a job

-- 🌱 I’m currently Master’s Student in Intelligent Decision-Making Strategies
+- 🌱 I’m currently Master’s Student in Intelligent Decision-Making Strategies (IDEAS)

 - 📫 How to reach me **salemwassim88@gmail.com**